cjprybol/Mycelia/README.md

     - try and verify against prodigal to make sure that we aren’t missing any

 - graph -> path -> sequence -> amino acid sequence

+### API

+Need to allow users to add individual datasets to database

+- does a sequence exist?
+  - does a sequence exist allowing n mismatches
+  - relative frequency of most similar paths
+- reads supporting traversal, and the datasets they came from
+- connected components (species) containing path
+- phylogenetic hierarchy with component

+- which datasets are a given kmer present in?